-There is a growing volume of empirical evidence that suggests that where ever there has been mandatory evacuations and animals (in particular pets or companion animals) have been left behind, that the owners will risk their own lives and covertly or overtly breach cordons to rescue their pets.
+There is a growing volume of empirical evidence that suggests that wherever there has been mandatory evacuations and animals (in particular pets or companion animals) have been left behind, that the owners will risk their own lives and covertly or overtly breach cordons to rescue their pets.

-The eruption of the Kilauea volcano on the Big Island on Hawaii has led to evacuations of over 1,700 people who are at risk from lava flow and other volcanic hazards.
+The 2018 eruption of the Kilauea volcano on the Big Island on Hawaii led to evacuations of over 1,700 people who were at risk from lava flow and other volcanic hazards.

 Brad Stanfill said the lava was more than 5 kilometres from his house but he was not allowed in because of a mandatory evacuation order.
 He was frustrated because he wanted to feed his rabbits and dogs and check on his property (Stuff, 2018).